 The vacant British light-heavyweight title is on the line.

-UK fight fans can expect the Pitters-Sugden main event to start at 10pm (GMT) on Saturday night, but boxing events are often subject to delays.
+UK fight fans can expect the Pitters-Sugden main event to start shortly after the broadcast begins at 10pm (GMT).

-Coverage for Pitters-Sugden starts live on Channel 5 at 9pm.
+Coverage for Pitters-Sugden starts live on free-to-air Channel 5 at 10pm

 You can watch online via the My5 website here: https://www.my5.tv/